Gilgamesh and Aga

-Gilgamesh and Aga, sometimes referred to as incipit The envoys of Aga (Sumerian: lu2 kin-gi4-a aka) is an Old Babylonian poem written in Sumerian.
+Gilgamesh and Aga, sometimes referred to as incipit The envoys of Aga (Sumerian: lu2 kin-gi4-a aka), is an Old Babylonian poem written in Sumerian.
 The only one of the five poems of Gilgamesh that has no mythological aspects, it has been the subject of discussion since its publication in 1935 and later translation in 1949.

 The poem records the Kishite siege of Uruk after lord Gilgamesh refused to submit to them, ending in Aga's defeat and consequently the fall of Kish's hegemony.
 While the historicity of the war remains an open question, attempts have been made to assign a historical date.
 The suggested date is around 2600 BC, since archaeological evidence traces the fall of Kish hegemony between ED II and ED III.
 The location of the battle is described as having occurred outside the walls of Uruk, situated east of the present bed of the Euphrates River.

-The conflict between Uruk and Kish and the relations between Gilgamesh and Aga seem to cast light on intercity politics and on the nature of governmental institutions, the citizens’ assembly, and the emergence of kingship.
+The conflict between Uruk and Kish and the relations between Gilgamesh and Aga of Kish seem to cast light on intercity politics and on the nature of governmental institutions, the citizens' assembly, and the emergence of kingship.
 Some scholars regarded the tale as a reflection of the relations between Sumerians and Semitics, a potentially important but as yet obscure issue of early Mesopotamian history.

 Manuscript

 Sumerian poems were written in left-justified lines, containing line-based organizations such as couplets or stanzas.
-They did not rhyme, although “comparable effects were sometimes exploited.”
+They did not rhyme, although "comparable effects were sometimes exploited."
 It did not use syllabo-tonic versification (accentual versification based on regular alternation of strong stressed syllables and weak unstressed syllables), and the writing system precludes detection of rhythm, metre, rhyme, or alliteration.

 In ancient Sumer, like ancient Greece and India, bards and minstrels attached to the court were moved to improvise and compose narrative poems or lays celebrating the adventures and achievements of kings and princes.
 Where and by whom Gilgamesh and Aga was recited remains unknown, however, there might be a relationship between the texts and the Ur-Nammu dynasty's interest in Lugalbanda and Gilgamesh.